lmaurits/BEASTling/docs/config.rst

 *It is your responsibility to know what the defaults are and to make sure that they truly are sensible for your application*.

+You can build incremental or modular analyses from multiple config files in beastling.
+When you specify more than one config file on the command line, options specified in later config files overwrite options in earlier files.
+The :ref:`multifile` section below gives more details.

 The recognised config file sections are as follows:

 admin section